dendemayer/TREMSUCS-TCGA/README.md

                          exaggerated exclusion of patients.
 See man TREMSUCS for further clarification of the threshold parameter [default: 0]
   -e, --execute TEXT     choose which pipeline shall be executed  [default:
                          DESeq2, metilene]
   -N, --dryrun           snakemake dryrun
   -D, --download         if set, just download raw and meta data for given
-                         projects and analysis types, revise them, link them,
-                         but do not run any analysis
+                         projects and analysis types, revise them, link them, but do not run any analysis -u, --unlock           in case the analysis crashs, snakemake locks the output directory, run with -u to unlock, then repeat the analysis
-  -v, --version          printing out version information: Version 1.0
-  --help                 Show this message and exit.
+  -v, --version          printing out version information: Version 1.0 --help                 Show this message and exit.
 ```